pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 PyMC uses the [Aesara](https://aesara.readthedocs.io/en/latest/) library to create and manipulate probabilistic graphs.
 Aesara is backend-agnostic, meaning it can make use of functions written in different languages or frameworks, including pure Python, NumPy, C, Cython, Numba, and [JAX](https://jax.readthedocs.io/en/latest/index.html).

-All that is needed is to encapsulate such function in a Aesara {class}`~aesara.graph.basic.Op`, which enforces a specific API regarding how inputs and outputs of pure "operations" should be handled.
+All that is needed is to encapsulate such function in a Aesara {class}`~aesara.graph.op.Op`, which enforces a specific API regarding how inputs and outputs of pure "operations" should be handled.
 It also implements methods for optional extra functionality like symbolic shape inference and automatic differentiation.
 This is well covered in the Aesara [`Op`s documentation](https://aesara.readthedocs.io/en/latest/extending/op.html) and in our {ref}`blackbox_external_likelihood_numpy` pymc-example.

 More recently, Aesara became capable of compiling directly to some of these languages/frameworks, meaning that we can convert a complete Aesara graph into a JAX or NUMBA jitted function, whereas traditionally they could only be converted to Python or C.

 This has some interesting uses, such as sampling models defined in PyMC with pure JAX samplers, like those implemented in [NumPyro](https://num.pyro.ai/en/latest/index.html) or [BlackJax](https://github.com/blackjax-devs/blackjax).

-This notebook illustrates how we can implement a new Aesara {class}`~aesara.graph.basic.Op` that wraps a JAX function.
+This notebook illustrates how we can implement a new Aesara {class}`~aesara.graph.op.Op` that wraps a JAX function.

 ### Outline

-1. We start in a similar path as that taken in the {ref}`blackbox_external_likelihood_numpy`, which wraps a NumPy function in a Aesara {class}`~aesara.graph.basic.Op`, this time wrapping a JAX jitted function instead.
+1. We start in a similar path as that taken in the {ref}`blackbox_external_likelihood_numpy`, which wraps a NumPy function in a Aesara {class}`~aesara.graph.op.Op`, this time wrapping a JAX jitted function instead.
 2. We then enable Aesara to "unwrap" the just wrapped JAX function, so that the whole graph can be compiled to JAX.
 We make use of this to sample our PyMC model via the JAX NumPyro NUTS sampler.

 +++